 1 One recording of each group piece is required.
 It is not necessary to provide a recording for each individual learner.
-You must upload learners' work via the WJEC e-portfolio system.
+You may upload learners' work via the WJEC e-portfolio system or submit work on a DVD or memory stick if preferred.
 Any large artefacts, such as a costume or set model should be photographed or filmed.
 The artefact itself should be kept in the centre and will be requested if necessary.